Nagaland Governor RN Ravi transferred to Tamil Nadu

 Assam Governor Jagdish Mukhi will hold the additional charge of Nagaland till a regular appointment is made.

 Banwarilal Purohit, the governor of Tamil Nadu before Ravi’s transfer, has been appointed to the same post in Punjab.
-He was holding the additional responsibility of Punjab.
+He was holding additional responsibility of Punjab.

 President Ram Nath Kovind also accepted the resignation of Uttarakhand Governor Baby Rani Maurya.
-There are speculations that she will return to active politics ahead of the Uttar Pradesh Assembly elections scheduled to be held next year, according to The Hindu.
+There is speculation that she will return to active politics ahead of the Uttar Pradesh Assembly elections scheduled to be held next year, according to The Hindu.

 Lieutenant General (retired) Gurmit Singh has been appointed the Uttarakhand governor in Maurya’s place.